 The picture doesn’t do these muffins justice.
 Trust me- they’re GOOD.

-One word of advice when making these: do not over bake them!
-If you aren’t sure whether they are done, it would be much better to take them out sooner rather than later- even if they seem a little under-done.
+Don't over bake them!
+If you aren’t sure whether they are done, it would be better to take them out sooner rather than later- even if they seem a little under-done.

-Note about Dutch processed cocoa- This type of cocoa is darker than natural cocoa powder and is less bitter.
-I prefer it for this recipe, but if you want to use natural cocoa powder, you will also need to replace the 2 tsp baking powder with 1 tsp baking powder plus 1/2 tsp baking soda.
+Dutch processed cocoa- This type of cocoa is darker than natural cocoa powder, has a richer flavor and is less bitter.
+(The ingredients on Dutch cocoa will say "cocoa processed with alkali".)
+I highly recommend Dutch cocoa for this recipe, but if you insist on using regular cocoa, you will also need to replace the 2 tsp baking powder with 1 tsp baking powder plus 1/2 tsp baking soda.

 Double Chocolate Banana Muffins